-Make sure that they know to leave the puppy alone when he has his crate quiet time.
+Make sure that they know to leave your dog alone when he has his crate quiet time.
 It is important that other dogs don’t run by and try to make your puppy play through the bars or otherwise disrupt his sleeping.
 Your puppy will be very tempted to stop resting and try to join the play.

-It needs to be clear to all members of the household that the puppy in his crate is to be left alone.
+It needs to be clear to all members of the household that a dog in his crate is to be left alone.

 Put the crate in a quiet part of the house to make this easier.

 Often times dogs start to really appreciate the crate as a place that they know they can go to if they need some alone time.
 You can leave the door open if your dog is not in it, and it may well be that over time he will seek out his crate to nap or just wind down if he is over-stimulated.